Dividend Reinvestment Plan

 The Company will be responsible for all administrative costs of the Plan, including any brokerage commissions on share purchases or the fees or other expenses of the Plan Agent.
 There are no charges payable by a participant upon termination of participation in the Plan.

 What are the tax consequences of participating in the Plan?
-Generally, you will be taxed on dividends that are reinvested in Class A Shares under the Plan in the same manner as you would have if you had received the dividends in cash.
+Generally, you will be taxed on dividends that are reinvested in Common Shares under the Plan in the same manner as you would have if you had received the dividends in cash.
 For a summary of the general Canadian income tax implications of participating in the Plan please refer to “Canadian Tax Considerations” at the end of this Offering Circular.
 The summary is of a general nature only and shareholders should consult their own advisors for advice in respect of tax consequences relating to the Plan.

 For more information please see the Canadian Dividend Reinvestment Plan Offering Circular.